 The four vulnerabilities let even the user who has just registered to conduct malicious activity.
-These malicious activities include eavesdropping on e-mail site, controlling admin accounts and also redirecting the owners to hostile destinations.
+These malicious activities include eavesdropping on e-mail sites, controlling admin accounts, and also redirecting the owners to hostile destinations.

 Three bugs of the detected four require some social engineering skills to be effective.

 1. Email Hijacking & Account Takeover (Bug 1)

 This bug allows even the attackers who have just subscribed to misuse SendWP for mail interception.
 This can also include a password resetting link.

 “At that point, they can monitor all data emailed which could range from using personally identifiable information (PII) from form submissions to reports generated on your site,” researchers warned.
 “Further, an attacker could trigger a password reset for an administrative user account, if they could discover the username for an account.”

 According to reports of the Wordfence Analysis, this is an easily achievable task.

 “In order to provide this functionality, the plugin registers the AJAX action wp_ajax_ninja_forms_sendwp_remote_install,” researchers explained.
 “This AJAX action is tied to the function wp_ajax_ninja_forms_sendwp_remote_install_handler, that checks to see if the SendWP plugin is installed and activated.
 If the plugin is not currently installed, then it performs the installation and activation of the SendWP plugin.”